 Row 11 of the Embossed Chevron Stitch Pattern Chart should have a dot in the first column.

-Wildmere is knitted with one strand of DK yarn and produces a slightly open gauge.
-The looser gauge makes for a lighter sweater that drapes in a more attractive way.
-There’s a lot of fabric around the neck, and the slightly looser knit helps it feel less bulky.
+A: thought a lot about the gauge, and made a mountain of swatches before deciding on this particular needle/yarn combination.
+It’s knitted with just one strand of DK yarn which produces a slightly open gauge.
+The looser gauge makes for a lighter sweater that drapes nicely and can be worn into the spring.
+Also, there’s a lot of fabric around the neck, and the slightly looser knit helps it feel less bulky.

 (I have underlined all the numbers that you will need to change below)